 San Francisco Landmarks

-While never the largest neighborhood theater in San Francsico, the castro was unquestionably the most ornate and exciting, a distinction it never lost.
-Save for a shift in the screen position to accomodate CinemaScope, the Castro has remained essentially unaltered inside and out, a vary rare phenomenon in the movie business, which likes to spend its money conspicuously.
+While never the largest neighborhood theater in San Francsico, the Castro Theater was unquestionably the most ornate and exciting, a distinction it never lost.
+Save for a shift in the screen position to accomodate CinemaScope, the Castro Theater has remained essentially unaltered inside and out, a vary rare phenomenon in the movie business, which likes to spend its money conspicuously.

 Adapted from San Francisco City Planning Commission Resolution 7663 approved 10 February 1977